Go ahead and tilt your mobile the right way (portrait). The kool kids don't use landscape...

 Now it's your turn!
 Here are some questions to get you thinking about the differences between the two texts:

-Activism: what forms of activism are there? how effective can activism be? how are these ideas portrayed in the two texts?
+Activism: What forms of activism are there?
+How effective can activism be?
+How are these ideas portrayed in the two texts?

-Solidarity: what does solidarity mean? what are the ways in which people can show solidarity? how are these ideas portrayed in the two texts?
+Solidarity: What does solidarity mean?
+What are the ways in which people can show solidarity?
+How are these ideas portrayed in the two texts?

 Essay Topic Breakdown